MicrosoftDocs/architecture-center/docs/solution-ideas/articles/autonomous-systems-content.md

 Broadly similar to how a software compiler hides the bare metal machine code from the high-level programmer, the training engine hides much of the complexity and details of the ML models and DRL algorithms.
 As the state of the art in AI evolves and new algorithms and network topologies are invented, the training engine can recompile the same machine teaching programs to exploit these technological advances.

-### Cartpole sample
+### Cartpole machine teaching sample

-Bonsai includes a couple of machine teaching samples, Cartpole and [Moab](https://microsoft.github.io/moab/).
+Bonsai includes the machine teaching samples Cartpole and [Moab](https://microsoft.github.io/moab/).

 The Cartpole sample has a pole attached by an unactivated joint to a cart, which moves along a frictionless track.
 The available sensor information includes the cart position and velocity, and the pole angle and angular velocity.
 Applying a force to the cart controls the system.
 The supported agent actions are to push the cart to the left or the right.